-General admission To be admitted to this programme applicants must meet the following requirements: Literacy - 10 NCEA credits at Level 2 or above, comprising 5 credits in reading and 5 credits in writing AND 2.
-Numeracy - 10 NCEA credits at Level 1 or above OR an equivalent to (1) and (2) above.
+General admission To be admitted to this programme applicants must have been awarded The New Zealand Certificate in Hairdressing (Level 3) OR an equivalent.
 Special admission Any person who is 20 years of age or older and does not meet the General Admission requirements stated above may be eligible for Special Admission.
 In assessing whether to grant Special Admission, the delegated authority will focus on the applicant's level of preparedness for this programme and/or relevant prior learning experiences.
 Discretionary admission Any person who is not yet 20 years of age and does not meet the General Admission requirements stated above may be eligible for Discretionary Admission.
 In assessing whether to grant Discretionary Admission, the delegated authority will focus on the applicant's level of preparedness for their intended programme.
 English language requirements All applicants (international and domestic) for whom English or te reo Māori is not a first language will need to provide evidence that they have the necessary English language proficiency required for the Programme.
-International applicants are required to have an IELTS (general or academic) score of 5 with no individual band score lower than 5 from one test taken in the preceding two years, or an equivalent described in NZQA Rules.
+International applicants are required to have an IELTS (general or academic) score of 5.5 with no individual band lower than 5 from one test taken in the preceding two years, or an equivalent described in NZQA Rules.
 Domestic applicants are required to provide acceptable evidence of English language proficiency through an approved proficiency test or an equivalent described in NZQA Rules.